safrazik/resume/README.md

 - Was hired when they planned to develop web and mobile versions for their mature Java powered healthcare product(s).

-- Adviced them to use TypeScript and Angular 2/Ionic 2 for development after researching about the company and existing technologies.
+- Advised them to use TypeScript and Angular 2/Ionic 2 for development after researching about the company and existing technologies.
 Mentored the team remotely during the startup of development.

 ------------------------------------------